dd080604/Hospital-Bed-Management-Analysis/README.md

 - Which services experience the highest bed occupancy, and how do occupancy patterns change over time?
 - How does bed occupancy relate to patient refusal rates across services?
-- How does high bed occupancy aƯect patient satisfaction and staƯ morale?
+- How does high bed occupancy affect patient satisfaction and staff morale?
 - How does patient demand (requests vs admissions) contribute to occupancy pressure?
 ## Data Overview